We are ICIMOD, a unique intergovernmental institution leading the global effort to protect the pulse ...

 Indus Basin Initiative

-The Upper Indus Basin Network (UIBN) is an informal knowledge and research network of national and international researchers working in the upper reaches of the Indus basin.
+The Upper Indus Basin Network (UIBN) is a voluntary and neutral knowledge and research network of national and international researchers working in the upper reaches of the Indus basin.

 At a glance